 "Child support"

-means that part of a Child Restraint System by which the child can be raised within the Child Restraint System.
+means that part of an Enhanced Child Restraint System by which the child can be raised within the Enhanced Child Restraint System.

 "Impact shield"

 means a device secured in front of the child and designed to distribute the restraining forces over the greater part of the height of the child's body in the event of a frontal impact.